dekuNukem/STM32_tutorials/README.md

 Do you already have some experience with Arduino, and want to step up the game into proper ARM embedded system developments?
 If so, you're in the right place!

 We're going to take a look how to get started with STM32 microcontrollers.
-To lower the entry barrier, we'll be using softwares that are free, and only $4 worth of hardwares.
+And to lower the entry barrier, we'll be using softwares that are free, and only $4 worth of hardwares.

 This tutorial is designed to be detailed and easy to follow.
 However, it is **NOT** meant to be a comprehensive guide.
-Instead it aims to get your started quickly and ease the transitioning from Arduino to a lower level development environment.
+Instead it aims to get your started quickly and ease the transition from Arduino to a lower level environment.

 ## Why STM32?